-3. Proceedings on reconsideration shall be taken at a meeting of the Parliament.
+3. Proceedings at Reconsideration Stage shall be taken at a meeting of the Parliament.

-4. A Hybrid Bill may be amended on reconsideration of the Hybrid Bill but amendments are only admissible if, in addition to the criteria in Rule 9C.14.6, they are for the purpose of resolving the problem which is the subject of the reference for a preliminary ruling or which is the subject of the decision of the Supreme Court referred to in paragraph 2(a) or the order under section 35.
-An amendment may only be moved by the member in charge.
+4. A Hybrid Bill may be amended at Reconsideration Stage but amendments are only admissible if, in addition to the criteria in Rule 9C.14.6, they are for the purpose of resolving the problem which is the subject of the reference for a preliminary ruling or which is the subject of the decision of the Supreme Court referred to in paragraph 2(a) or the order under section 35.
+An amendment may be moved, and notice of an amendment given, only by the member in charge.
 Unless the Parliament has decided, on a motion of the Parliamentary Bureau, the order in which amendments are to be disposed of, they shall be disposed of in the order in which the provisions to which they relate arise in the Bill.
 In the case of a Hybrid Bill referred to in paragraph 2(c) no amendment may be made at Reconsideration Stage.